toefel18/kluster/README.md

 ![kluster-design](kluster-design.png)

-ALL topic: 1 partition, each node in its own consumer group
+ALL topic: 1 partition, each node in its own consumer group.
-ONE topic: M >= 1 partitions, all nodes in the same consumer group
+ONE topic: M >= 1 partitions, all nodes in the same consumer group.

-Client writes its req to both topics
+Client writes its request to both topics.
 Each node reads it from ALL topic, and 1 reads it from the ONE topic.

 Per node: